TomiHak/data-analytics/README.md

 # Junior Data Analyst
-This is created to show Seriously that I know how to use GitHub and to share some of the work I think is relevant to my application as a Junior Data Analyst.
+This is created to show Seriously that I know how to use GitHub and to share some of the work I think is relevant to my job application as a Junior Data Analyst.
 I really want to work there:)<br>
 Below are some examples that I've done while studying.<br>
 PowerBI file is analytics from sales data, it has an animated Scatter chart that im really proud of.<br>
 Machinelearning_Hakala is an excercise where I teach a machine to read handwritten digits by giving it a set of images and their values and making it predict what the last image is.<br>